myTerminal/cute-snippets/observables/README.md

 ## Background

 This one came out as a result of a casual competition in my team at my workplace to try to implement a small part of a JavaScript library like [Knockout.js](https://knockoutjs.com).
-We had so much fun while sharing our implementations with others and learnt a little about observables as well.
+We had so much fun while sharing our implementations with others and learned a little about observables as well.

 ## Usage